Speech Communication (SPC)

 General Education Category: Communications General Ed

 This course is open to students admitted to the EFSC Honors Program.
 This honors course in effective oral communication concentrates in improvement of speaking and listening skill through individual and group speech activities, analyses, and interpretation of speeches.
 Research and organizational skill will be stressed.
 Preparatory activities for speech presentations will promote awareness, tolerance, and acceptance of people from different ethnicities, cultures, socioeconomic levels, age groups, gender, or other defining cultural/ethnic differences.
-This diversity-infused course meets general education requirement.
+This course meets general education requirement.
 A grade of “C” or higher is needed to fulfill AA graduation requirements.

-SPC 2948 Service-Learning Field Studies 1
+SPC 2948 Service Learning Field Studies 1

 Credit Hours: 1